prasquin/AirPi/README.md

 ------------------------
 It additionally incorporates changes by Haydn Williams (github.com/haydnw), which include the following:

+* Started porting to Python 3 in 'python3' branch.
+* Added 'sample_bg.sh' script to start sampling in the background (so you can SSH into your Pi, start it, then quit).
 * Ability to start automatically at boot (does not require any user interaction).
   * This is set using the 'bootstart' parameter in 'settings.cfg'.
   * OutputDir parameter is now required, to avoid writing to /root when loading at boot.
-* Renamed 'data' array to 'parameters' to better reflect its content, and avoid confusion with actual data.
 * Added 'notifications' module which allow messages to be sent when errors occur.
-Includes email and tweet to start.
+Includes email, sms and tweet.
 * Greater control of LED behaviour.
 * Can disable error messages printed to screen.
 * Can print to screen in CSV format.